 The Sexual Assault Resource Coordinator (SARC) team is a group of Villanova staff and faculty members who have completed extensive training on how to support survivors of sexual violence at Villanova.
-SARC team members are available 24 hours a day, seven days a week.
+SARC team members are available Monday through Friday from 9 a.m. to 5 p.m.

 The Attic Youth Center

 Provides opportunities for LGBTQ+ youth to develop into healthy, independent, civic-minded adults within a safe and supportive community.

 Provides comprehensive health and wellness services in an LGBTQIA+-focused environment.

 Provides resources to facilitate a paradigm shift in multiple denominations whereby churches become welcoming and affirming of all congregants regardless of sexual orientation and gender identity.

 New Ways Ministry

 Educates and advocates for justice and equality for LGBTQ Catholics and reconciliation within the larger church and civil communities.

 The first and largest organization for LGBTQ+ people, their parents, families, and allies.

 The Trevor Project